SoundSkote/skote-portfolio-site/src/posts/Blog01.md

 **Figure xx.
 Map overview [Player’s view]**

-The map is like a circular sky island consisting of two floors.
-There are three control points (A, B, and C) and an open building in the center.
+The map looks like a circular sky island consisting of two floors.
+There are three control points (A,B and C) and an open building in the centre.

 The map is quite minimal without many sources to create noise.
-Other than what the map provided me with, I also added some sounds that do not necessarily have a visual representation but fit into the game nicely.
+Other than what the map has provided me with, additional sounds that don't necessarily have a visual representation have been added to enhance the experience.

 ### Ambience Structure